jbroadway/docs/docs/1.0/recording-a-show/mixed-reality-mode.md

 # Mixed Reality mode

+--- Platform: Oculus Rift ---

-> Please note that this feature is currently only available on the HTC Vive.
+> Note: Mixed Reality mode is only supported on the HTC Vive at this time.

+--- Platform: HTC Vive ---

+--- /Platform ---

 Mixed Reality mode lets you incorporate green screened actors and other real world elements into your Flipside video output.
 It does this by aligning an HTC Vive Tracker with a real-world camera, so that footage from both sources can be combined.